fredgj/keyboard-brightness/README.md

       m:0x0 + c:238
 ```

-Note that in order to make changes to the brightness file without being logged in as root,
+Note that in order to write to the the brightness file without being logged in as root you
-you need to alter the file permissions.
+need to alter the file permissions.
 The permissions need to be changed during
 initialization (systemd in most cases).
-This can be done by adding the following line to your /etc/rc.local file: chmod 666 /sys/class/leds/samsung\:\:kbd_backlight/brightness
+This can be done by adding the following line
+to your /etc/rc.local file: chmod 666 /sys/class/leds/samsung\:\:kbd_backlight/brightness

 If your system doesn't have a /etc/rc.local file either figure our how rc.local have been
 replaced or create a new rc.local file and a rc-local.service and add the service to systemd.